sejjy/sejjy/README.md

 <br>

-A 3rd-year IT student at Polytechnic University of the Philippines, passionate about programming and development.
+A 3rd-year IT student at the Polytechnic University of the Philippines. 🇵🇭

 I actively build my skills through personal projects and hands-on practice. 👨🏻‍💻

 ## 🛠️ Tech Stack